 Parties are responsible for complying with their disclosure duties.
 Parties’ lawyers are also required to ensure that disclosure is conducted by their client properly.
 Disclosure is administered by the parties, not the court.
 However, where a party is not satisfied with disclosure by another party pursuant to standard disclosure, an application for specific disclosure of a document or class of documents may be made.

 The scope of standard disclosure is defined by the question of the relevance of the document in question.
-On an application for specific disclosure the court retains a discretion, and should take into account the overriding objective, including to save expense and to administer cases in a manner which is proportionate to their value and complexity, amongst other things.
-It may therefore be a defence to an application for specific disclosure that to provide the disclosure requested is disproportionate in terms of the costs incurred compared to the value of the dispute.
+On an application for specific disclosure, the court retains a discretion, and should take into account the overriding objective, including to save expense and to administer cases in a manner proportionate to their value and complexity, amongst other things.
+It may therefore be a defence to an application for specific disclosure that providing the disclosure requested is disproportionate in terms of the costs incurred compared to the value of the dispute.

 Apart from orders for standard disclosure and specific disclosure, asset disclosure orders are often made when a freezing order is granted.

 Discovery and Third Parties

 There is no provision in the EC CPR for third-party disclosure, although a witness summons can be issued to a witness in the jurisdiction to give testimony and produce documents.
 Otherwise, it may be possible to obtain disclosure from third parties in the BVI by Norwich Pharmacal or Bankers Trust orders.
 To obtain disclosure from a third party out of the jurisdiction, a party may apply for a letter of request from the BVI to the local court.